camilotejeiro/kicad_cat_library/kicad_cat_library_conventions.md

 case only (see 2016 textpad notes).
 Also symbol, land pattern and 3d model names follow the convention already: this is supported by KLC.

-* Generic Land Pattern Example:
+* Generic Land Pattern Example
     > Land-Pattern-Description:               1608M-0603I-Most

-* Manufacturer Land Pattern Example:
+* Manufacturer Land Pattern Example
     Always use full part number.
     > Land-Pattern-Description_Part-Number:   SOT-23_BC817-40LT3G